An apple a day keeps the PA away? Okay not quite. But let’s talk about nutrition and medicine.

 I did write a post about how I incorporated nutrition into rotation while in PA school, and you can find that here.

 Here are some ways that I integrate nutrition and lifestyle medicine into my own practice right now.

-- Perhaps the most important questions – asking about ACCESS to healthful foods.
+- Asking about ACCESS to healthful foods.
 Do your patients have enough money, transportation, and located close to grocery stores?
 Are they able to independently reach for higher items on shelves (eggs, meats, canned and frozen items) / produce sections?
 All important to first acknowledge.

-- Emphasized culturally competent care!
-Making sure not to recommend eliminating certain foods which are staples in certain cultures (ie try cauliflower rice instead of rice!!! nope. not it.)
+- Emphasizing culturally competent care!
+Making sure not to recommend eliminating certain foods which are staples in certain cultures (ie try cauliflower rice instead of rice!!! nope.)

 - When doing intakes at new appointments, I ask for a “typical day of eating.”
 This kind of opens the door to see if patients want to talk about nutrition or not.
 I ask about the foods, the timing of the foods, and feelings surrounding food.
 Disclaimer: if there is a history of eating disorder or disordered eating, this isn’t something I’d ask.
 I also ask “when was the last time you felt well” and “do you have any health goals.”
 And about stress management, mood, and sleep.
 I think this is a non-pushy way of gauging motivation for lifestyle change.
 It is my job to present options as patients are ready and wanting them.
 It’s NOT my job to push nutrition information at someone who has no interest or is not ready for this conversation.
 Sometimes (oftentimes) these things take time and building a trustful and honest relationship first.